effectfully-ou/sketches/generalizing-unliftio/README.md

 # Generalizing `unliftio`

-In this post we'll go on a journey of generalizing the [`MonadUnliftIO`](https://hackage.haskell.org/package/unliftio-core-0.2.0.1/docs/Control-Monad-IO-Unlift.html#t:MonadUnliftIO) class, which is the main concept behind the `unliftio` [package](https://hackage.haskell.org/package/unliftio), with the intention to make the core type class more expressible without losing any safety of the approach.
+In this post we'll go on a journey of generalizing the [`MonadUnliftIO`](https://hackage.haskell.org/package/unliftio-core-0.2.0.1/docs/Control-Monad-IO-Unlift.html#t:MonadUnliftIO) class, which is the main concept behind the `unliftio` [package](https://hackage.haskell.org/package/unliftio), with the intent to make the core type class more expressible without losing any safety of the approach.

 This post is not a tutorial on `unliftio`, so the reader is assumed to be familiar with the library (if you're not, check out the [readme](https://github.com/fpco/unliftio#readme) of the package).